 Data mining or curve fitting a price series will always produce the best performance results.
 If you look hard enough using optimization you will always find patterns in the price data by mistaking chance fluctuations for genuine effects.
 But they are not real.
 Why use the PWFO walk forward technique?
 Why not just perform a TradeStation optimization on the whole price series and choose the input parameters that give the best total net profits or profit factor?
 Whenever you run a optimization (combinatorial search} over many different combinations of input parameters on noisy data on a fixed number of prices, no matter how many, the best performance parameters found are guaranteed to be due to "curve fitting" the noise and signal.
 When we run, say, 5000 different input parameter combinations , the best performance parameters will be from those system input variables that are able to produce profits from the price pattern and the random spurious price movements While the price patterns, if there, will repeat, the same spurious price movements will not.
 If the spurious movements that were captured by a certain set of input parameters were a large part of the total net profits, then choosing these input parameters will produce losses when traded on future data.
 These losses occur because the spurious movements will not be repeated in the same way.
-This is why system combinatorial searches with no out-of-sample testing cause loses when traded in real time from something that looked great in the test section.
+This is why system combinatorial searches with no out-of-sample in-sampling cause loses when traded in real time from something that looked great in the in-sample section.

 The WFME Columns are defined as follows

 Shown below again is a snippet of the WFME Ave File discussed above.
 To generate an Equity plot of any given Filter we would select the Filter from Column A as shown in the snippet and then click on the Excel Add-Ins and then click on the black circled Meyers Analytics Macro Icon shown in the snippet.
 The Excel Equity plot and Table would then immediately appear in Excel as shown below.
 Note the equity plot shows the equity with costs (brown line, new equity highs are shown as green dots) and without costs(blue line, new equity highs are shown as red dots).Any number of Filters could be selected, one at a time by highlighting the column A filter and clicking on the Add-In macro shown , and an Equity chart plus Table would be produced.
-This Meyers Analytics Excel Equity Chart Add-In macro is supplied with the Walk Forward Metric Explorer v7 and all the other explorers.
+This Meyers Analytics Excel Equity Chart Add-In macro is supplied with the Walk Forward Metric Explorer v8 and all the other explorers.

 The Excel Table Columns are defined as follows